jumpinjackie/mapguide/MgDev/Doc/devguide/source/introduction.rst

 This guide includes many code snippets.
 In most cases, the snippets are incomplete, lacking initialization and error-checking.
 For more complete versions, refer to the sample applications.

-The sample applications also include links to the MapGuide documentation, but the links only work if the documentation files are visible to the web server.
-By default, the installation program installs the documentation in the ...\WebServerExtensions\Help folder.
-If you copy or move the Help folder to ...\WebServerExtensions\www\Help the documentation will be available directly from the main page of the sample applications.

 Application Development
 -----------------------